7 Best Centerpin Rods Of 2025

 This is a favorite for many steelhead anglers and is one of the lightest rods on the market.
 I have used and recommend the 13’6 rod with the sliding rings for most trout and steelhead rivers.

-The 13-foot STR1563 GLX CP model is a great all-around rod for anglers that want to fish big steelhead and Salmon on rivers around the great lakes region.
+The 13-foot STR1563 GLX CP model is a great all-around rod for anglers who want to fish big steelhead and Salmon on rivers around the Great Lakes region.

 The 15-foot STR1803 GLX CP model is a great rod for large rivers with big steelhead and salmon.